Safeguarding Policy

 In both instances, staff and leaders do not fall into Regulated Activity, according to the UK Government guidance on Disclosure and Barring Service (DBS) checks (in England and Wales), Access NI checks (in Northern Ireland) and Disclosure Scotland checks (in Scotland).
 Any vulnerabilities that attendees have are incidental, rather than being the core focus of the activity.
 We place a lot of trust in leaders to carry out the responsibilities (including safeguarding duties) competently, and criminal records checks are one way to attempt to mitigate any risk related to their suitability.
 Therefore we carry out a basic level check without barring for all our staff and leaders.

-We do not carry out criminal records checks on those who attend our events or activities as guests or members.
-Members and guests are made aware of this policy and our code of behaviour as part of the invitation process.
+We do not carry out criminal records checks on those who attend our events or activities as guests, members or newcomers.
+Members, guests and newcomers are made aware of this policy and our code of behaviour as part of the invitation process.

 Meals in schools